ys4i/M5stick-IMUtracker/pc_tools/README_AccDump.md

 4. If *CSVへ変換* is checked, a `.csv` file will be produced next to the downloaded `ACCLOG.bin`.

 The log window shows the selected baud rate when connected.
+INFO output includes board/IMU/format and LSB metadata when firmware >=0x0201.

 ## CLI Usage